Haimie Abdullah Nyaring: International career

-Haimie was selected for the 30th Southeast Asian Games football tournament held in the Philippines on November-December 2019.
+Haimie was selected for the 30th Southeast Asian Games football tournament held in the Philippines on November–December 2019.
 He played in three out of five matches, including the third game against Laos when he had to be subbed in due to the dismissal of Ishyra Asmin Jabidi.

 In 2022, Haimie played in three out of four friendly matches for the national team in preparation for the 2022 AFF Championship qualification, keeping a cleen sheet in the home fixture against Laos on 27 September which ended 1–0 to the Wasps.
 He started in both legs of the qualifying games against Timor-Leste which was held in Brunei in early November.
 The Wasps managed to qualify for the tournament proper by a 6–3 win on aggregate.
 At the regional tournament, Haimie played in all four games and despite conceding 22 goals performed brilliantly throughout, such that head coach Mario Rivera designated him as the captain in the matches against the Philippines and Cambodia.

+In 2023, Haimie played for the Wasps against Hong Kong as team captain in an away friendly on 6 June and conceded ten goals.
+He was then selected by the national team for the 2026 World Cup qualification matches against Indonesia the following October, starting both games in a humbling 0–12 aggregate loss.
+He was stretchered off in the 70th minute in the second leg at home and was replaced by Ishyra Asmin.

+Haimie was Brunei's starting keeper as they managed a three-game winning streak first against Vanuatu at the 2024 FIFA Series in March 2024 and then twice against Sri Lanka where he kept clean sheets for two 1–0 wins at the Hassanal Bolkiah National Stadium in June 2024.
+He stretched his clean sheet record to four at the play-offs for a spot at the third round of the 2027 Asian Cup qualifying against Macau the following September where Brunei went through 4–0 on aggregate.
+Just one month later at the 2024 ASEAN Championship qualification first leg in Brunei, Haimie conceded to Gali Freitas of Timor-Leste just minutes after the restart and this solitary goal was enough to eliminate the Wasps from the 2024 ASEAN Championship.